decretist/Dissertation/Drafts/overflow.md

 whole and of the *dicta* have to be considered distinctly although not separately from one another.

+---

+### Gratian's teaching career

+Evidence concerning Gratian's career as a teacher of canon law is contradictory.
+We might be better able to assess Gratian's teaching career and how it influenced the compilation and transmission of the *Decretum* were we in a position to positively identify at least a few of his students.
+Here again, however, the evidence is mixed at best.

+---

+### Epilogue

+By the beginning of the thirteenth century, the systematic study of canon law had evolved in a direction of which its father Gratian would probably not have approved, and which he may even have had difficulty recognizing as the same practical or applied branch of theology his own work presupposed it to be.
+After around 1190, the attention of both academic and practicing canonists decisively turned away from theological jurisprudence in the tradition of Gratian, based on a rich collection of scriptural, patristic, conciliar, and papal source texts, and towards a much more narrowly circumscribed technical jurisprudence focused exclusively on contemporary papal decretals.

 ## Chapter 4
 The two-dimensional visualization above proceeded from the traditional assumption that Gratian's *dicta*---defined as the hypothetical